 In this review, I’ll tell you everything you need to know about why I think Colostrum-LD is one of the best colostrum supplements on the market today, as well as how we’ve used the product to help fix our son’s digestive issues and support our German shepherd’s immune system.

 Sovereign Laboratories Colostrum-LD

 Health Benefits of Colostrum

 If you don’t have time to dive into the details of how supplementing with grass-fed bovine colostrum can improve your health, below is a brief overview of its benefits:

 - Immune support.
-The active compounds in bovine colostrum, including lactoferrin and immunoglobulins, have been shown to help reduce inflammation and balance the immune system.
+The active compounds in bovine colostrum, including lactoferrin and immunoglobulins, have been shown to help reduce inflammation and promote immune health.

 - Gut repair.
 The various growth factors in colostrum can help stimulate the regeneration and proliferation of cells in the gut lining (epithelium).
 The latter is crucial for preventing toxins and undigested nutrients from entering the bloodstream, where they would be attacked by immune cells (causing inflammation).